mikimasta/titan-space-program/README.md

 ---
 ## How to run:
-To run the program, open the command line/terminal on your machine, and navigate to the folder where the jar file is with:
+To run the program, open the command line/terminal on your machine, and navigate to the folder where the jar file is located with:

 ``cd <path/to/folder/with/jar>``

-Then, execute the Titan.jar file with:
+Then, run the command:

+``java -jar titanApproach.jar``

+for the full flight to Titan, or:

-``java -jar Titan.jar``
+``java -jar titanLanding.jar``

+to proceed to landing directly.
+Both methods will proceed to landing eventually.

 ## Manual